-Where Kinetrol actuators and springs (size 10 and above) are used in high cycle, severe duty applications, the following checks and repairs are recommended.
+Where Kinetrol actuators and springs are used in high cycle, severe duty applications, the following checks and repairs are recommended.
 This document is intended to supplement the normal actuator/spring instructions (ref.
 TD 104 and TD 129).

 2. MAINTENANCE INTERVALS